KyberNetwork/developer-portal/smart-contract-proxy-grant.md

 ## Additional Information:

-- See the more detailed [specification doc](https://docs.google.com/document/d/1kKH2RXZDffyLrqORynMNAJ3TJb9Yb2fNYKaNkybZ9E4/edit) for a full
+- See the detailed [specification doc](https://docs.google.com/document/d/1kKH2RXZDffyLrqORynMNAJ3TJb9Yb2fNYKaNkybZ9E4/edit) for a full list of the required functionalities and APIs.
+- The grantee can choose to develop his own APIs, but this specification doc serves a guideline.
 - The author of this document is [StakeWith.Us](https://stakewith.us/), who will also be advising on the development of this proxy contract.

 ## Grant Amount:

 - $15K USD in KNC
-- Kyber will collaborate with the grantee for the auditing
+- Kyber will collaborate with the grantee for the auditinga